-Qualifying customers in residential landscape construction is important because contractors can spend all their time running down and biding on leads and end up empty handed.
+Qualifying customers in residential landscape construction is important because contractors can spend all their time running down and bidding on leads and end up empty-handed.

 There is a difference between a serious customer and one just seeking information.
 The industry has gotten itself in a predicament in that people are expecting free estimates and designs.
 Partly it’s the times, but mostly it’s caused by hungry newcomers with little overhead, who are more than willing to give away services just to establish a clientele base.